clarencesarmiento/PythonMiniProjects/README.md

 # Python Mini Projects
-***Compilation of Mini Projects using Python Programming Language*** -:eyes: Feel free to look and learn it.
+***Compilation of Mini Projects using Python Programming Language***
+- :eyes: Feel free to look and learn it.

 ***Goodluck!***